 Before you grab your camera and start snapping away, read on.
 You’ll learn what equipment, settings, and compositional tools you will need for a successful silhouette shoot.

-What is a Silhouette?
+What is Silhouette Photography?

 A silhouette is basically the contour/shape of a subject which appears to be nearly or totally black against a much brighter background.
 This effect can be achieved if the subject you photograph is directly in front of a very bright light source.